BarefootSelkie/pktools/README.md

 ## Missing functions

-- says how long each currently fronting person has been fronting for
+rsCurrentFrontingTime() - says how long each currently fronting person has been fronting for; returns list of objects with human readable member name, shortcode, realspace time interval elapsed since started fronting

-pullPeriodic - peridoically check to see if the current fronting member has changed and update lastseen.json ( only checks the last switch ) and returns true or false based on whether a change has occurred
+pullPeriodic() - gets info about the most recent switch, and updates the list of current fronters and stats, and a boolean to indicate if the current fronter information has changed

+INTERNAL:
+updateMemberStats(stats, switches)
+    given a batch of switches and existing member stats, updates the member stats with this information, and returns updated member stats

 pullBackUp - fetches the system and member objects from the server, ideally run daily